 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Though poor old Logan can’t have any as he’d just shred the cardboard cup sadly.

-Mic joined me on It’s Good, Except It Sucks for a chat about Logan here and the Marvel Cinematic Universe version of The Punisher here.
-There’s more Mutant-centric chat with David Smith on X-Men: First Class here, Emma Burnell on Deadpool here and Phil Catterall on Deadpool 2 here, and further Festive Marvel musings with Phil Catterall on Iron Man 3 here and Vikki Gregorich on Hawkeye here.
+You can also find Mic on It’s Good, Except It Sucks talking about Logan here, Thor: Ragnarok here, the Marvel Cinematic Universe version of The Punisher here and Fant4stic here.
+There’s more Mutant-centric chat with Gabby Hutchinson Crouch on X-Men: X2 here, David Smith on X-Men: First Class here, Emma Burnell on Deadpool here and Phil Catterall on Deadpool 2 here, and further festive Marvel musings with Phil Catterall on Iron Man 3 here, Vikki Gregorich on Hawkeye here and Tim Worthington on The Guardians Of The Galaxy Holiday Special here.

 Mic has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about The Adventures Of Pete And Pete, Army And Navy Sweets, Emergency by 999, Rock On by David Essex, Thunderbirds comic and the murky origins of a certain unsavoury playground rumour here, and I Helped Patrick McGoohan Escape by The Times, Clarissa Explains It All, 2000 AD strip Nikolai Dante, Sharky And George, Jeff Lint and The Game here.